-One of the questions we are asked most often by applicants to college and graduate programs is this: “I’m applying to six different schools, and each one requires 2-7 essays/personal statements.
+One of the questions we are asked most often by college and graduate school applicants is this: “I’m applying to six different schools, and each one requires two to seven essays/personal statements.
 That’s so much writing!
 Can I reuse the same essay for different schools?
 How can I keep up the quality and not burn out while writing so many personal statements?”

 We understand.
 We even sympathize.
-Best of all, we have practical solutions about whether you can reuse some of your essays for different schools.
+Best of all, we have practical solutions for determining whether you can reuse some of your essays for multiple schools.

-First, if more than one school is asking a nearly identical question, it’s logical to use some or perhaps even most of it.
-However, the essay lengths may be different, and the wording will vary to some extent.
-Read each question out loud, so you actually hear exactly what they are asking.
+First, if multiple schools are asking nearly identical questions, it’s logical to use some or perhaps even most of your essay response.
+However, the essay lengths might be different, and the wording will vary to some extent.
+Read each question out loud, so you can actually hear exactly what the schools are asking.
 Many times, an essay prompt has more than one question within it.
-You don’t want to overlook any of their questions within the main question.
+You don’t want to overlook any of the questions in the prompt.

 Additionally, we have this advice:

-You can do this by developing different aspects even from a single experience.
-For example, if you plan to write about your first summer as a camp counselor at a sleepaway camp, in one essay you could describe how you worked to build a relationship with a lonely camper and help him or her develop more confidence and participate in more activities.
+You can do this by developing different aspects of a single experience.
+For example, if you plan to write about your first summer as a camp counselor at a sleepaway camp, in one essay, you could describe how you worked to build a relationship with a lonely camper and help them develop their self-confidence and participate in more activities.
 During the same summer, you might also have been in charge of the drama group.
 This could offer the substance for a very different essay about teaching and organizing a group of highly energized, sometimes rowdy young teens.

 Don’t waste an opportunity to write about multiple aspects of the same experience that opened different doors to personal growth.
 You’ll be stretching your available material to cover more bases.

 - Chart your list of essays and the qualities you associate with them.